nmagee/ds2002-course/labs/lab5-sql.md

 ## Setup

+To work with MySQL you have three options:

+1. Use the Amazon RDS instance you created before spring break.
+2. Use the instructor's RDS instance.
+Endpoint and credentials can be found [here]().
+3. For more advanced users who want a challenge, use a MySQL Docker container.
+Instructions are below:

-1. As we did in class, run MySQL in a container on your laptop using the following command.
+A. As we did in class, run MySQL in a container on your laptop using the following command.
     ```
     docker run -e MYSQL_ROOT_PASSWORD=abc123 -d mysql
     ```